tensorflow/tensorboard/README.md

 share your ML experiments for free.
 For example, [this experiment][] shows a working example featuring the scalar dashboard.

-TensorBoard can run entirely offline on your local machine, in a corporate environment, or in a datacenter, without connecting to Google servers.
-There is one exception: the optional profile plugin, when active, connects to a Google-hosted CDN to load the Google Charts library.
-Your data is never shared with Google unless you explicitly upload it to [TensorBoard.dev][] for public viewing.
+TensorBoard is designed to run entirely offline, without requiring any access to the Internet.
+For instance, this may be on your local machine, behind a corporate firewall, or in a datacenter.
+Currently, there is one exception where TensorBoard does require Internet access: the optional profile plugin, when active, connects to a Google-hosted CDN to load the Google Charts library.

+Your data is only shared with Google if you explicitly upload it to TensorBoard.dev for public viewing.

 [TensorBoard: Getting Started]: https://www.tensorflow.org/tensorboard/get_started
 [TensorBoard.dev]: https://tensorboard.dev